bcrowell/cm_invariants/README.md

 After you call cm_invariants(), the invariants are all calculated and stored in the array cm_invariant, stored in the order R, R1, R2, R3, M3, M4, W1, W2, M1, M2, M5.
 The names ("R", "R1", ...) are stored in the array cm_invariant_name.
+The array cm_nonvanishing_invariants contains a list of the array indices of the invariants that are nonzero, e.g., [7,8] in the case of the Schwarzschild metric to show that W1 and W2 are nonzero.

 Options
 =======